fleet-actions/ec2-runner-pool-manager/docs/getting-started/prerequisites.md

 # Prerequisites :pray:

-Before [Quickstart](quickstart.md), we need to sort out wthe inputs for `mode: refresh` in order to initialize everything.
+Before [Quickstart](quickstart.md), we need to sort out the inputs for `mode: refresh` in order to initialize everything.
 Once done, these inputs are used in `.github/workflows/refresh.yml` - like so:

 ??? example "Example - `.github/workflows/refresh.yml`"
     ```yaml